 "The great thing about the drug dog is he doesn't judge, he doesn't care who you are, he doesn't know who you are, he's just there for his game."

-Insight is on Apple Podcasts: subscribe and give us a review - Or head to Spotify or wherever you get your podcasts
+Insight is on iTunes: subscribe and give us a review - Or head to Spotify or wherever you get your podcasts

 Keeping meth out of prison is of huge importance to those trying to get inmates off it.